-Perhaps most notably this model adds a substantive element of performance measurement to traditional cost recovery.
-The accountability of performance is offered as a counter-weight to the comfort afforded utilities from pre-approval and capital cost recovery via a Capital Rider.
-Generally, the performance targets and metrics would be designed around the most important, forward-looking assumptions that impact the business case (i.e., benefit-cost analysis) of the proposed GM investment.
+Perhaps most notably, this model adds a substantive element of performance measurement to traditional cost recovery.
+The accountability of performance is offered as a counter-weight to the comfort afforded utilities from pre-approval and concurrent capital cost recovery through base rates.
+Generally, the performance targets and metrics would be designed around the most important, forward-looking assumptions that impact the business case of the proposed GM investment.
 Actual performance targets and metrics can vary from utility to utility and should be offered by the utility in their GM plan.
+A utility that performs well relative to its performance metrics would have its return on equity (ROE) raised above its standard or baseline ROE - likewise, a utility that performs poorly relative to its performance metrics would have its ROE reduced below the baseline ROE.
+The performance reviews and performance-based rate adjustments described above would occur annually at the same time the utility's progress toward completion of its GM implementation plan is reviewed by the DPU.